Hardu-Aboora: Features

 Shrines of Sufi saints Syed Ahmad Rumi, Shah Fatahullah Qadiri, Saboor Khan and Rahim are located in the area.
 A branch of J&K Bank, BDO Office, a government high school and a private middle school namely SARoomi' besides a branch Post Office.
 Hardu-Aboora is the center for many villages such as Kharpora and Tarahama.
 Hardu-Aboora has a Primary Health Center either.

 Demographics

-The literacy rate is increasing with time, it was 50% in 2008 which later increased to 73%.
-People in this village are mostly dependent on the business.
+The literacy rate has increased over time; it was 50% in 2008 and later rose 73%.
+Most people in the village depend on the business for livelihood.
 Hardu Aboora is famous for its handicrafts and kulchas (salty biscuit).

 Transportation

-Hardu-Aboora is well connected to the rest of valley, bus services run from various renowned places such as summer capital, Srinagar, Baramulla and Tangmarg.
-Under the National Rural Employment Guarantee Act, 2005 the village has been modified but still, some pulls are under construction which on completion will change the whole context of the village.
-Nearby places include Dhobiwan, Kunzer and Magam.
+Hardu-Aboora is well connected to the rest of valley.
+Bus services operate from several well-known places such as summer capital Srinagar, Baramulla, and Tangmarg.
+Under the National Rural Employment Guarantee Act, 2005, the village has undergone some development, although a few bridges are still under construction.
+Once completed, these will significantly enhance the village's infrastructure.
+Nearby places include Dhobiwan, Kunzer, and Magam.